rpixelworld/lulu-mock-backend/README.md

-# ITLab Node Server BoilerPlate, TypeORM, Express, JWT, Middleware

 Steps to run this project:

-1. Run `npm i` command
+1. Run `yarn` command
-2. Setup database settings inside `ormconfig.json` file
-3. Run `npm start` command
+2. We use a remote free mysql, check .env.development for connection details